 Glossary of Terms

-Hospital Indemnity Insurance-A plan that pays cash benefits for hospital stays, admissions, and related care to help cover out-of-pocket expenses.
+Hospital Indemnity Insurance-A plan that pays cash benefits for hospital stays, admissions, and related care to help cover expenses.

 Many of you may have heard about a product known as a “hospital indemnity” plan – whether you have seen them on a tv ad or have had a plan proposed to you.